 The Taxpayer First Office

 The Taxpayer First Act consists of a whopping 45 provisions.
 The Act has had a wide impact on how the IRS serves taxpayers.
 The overarching goals include improving the taxpayer experience and operational efficiencies.
 The Internal Revenue Service is still putting the finishing touches on the program, but the foundation is all but complete.
+These plans lay out a vision to revolutionize tax administration in our country for the 253 million citizens who interact with the IRS annually, and ensure that the $3.6 trillion of federal revenue that the IRS collects annually will continue.

 - The IRS continues to work on disbursing employment tax credits and family leave credits.